 Scott Moses, group head of the grocery, pharmacy, and restaurants sector with investment bank PJ SOLOMON, agreed that traditional grocers are battling with restaurants for “share of stomach.”
 And, he noted, modern consumers want amenities like restaurants, pubs and wine bars at brick-and-mortar supermarkets.

-“In-store amenities drive the customer experience, connection and trust that can help win back trips being lost to the large, non-traditional grocers like Amazon, Walmart, Target, Aldi, Costco, Dollar General, and Family Dollar,” Moses told The Food Institute.
+“In-store amenities drive the customer experience, connection and trust that can help win back trips being lost to the large, non-traditional grocers like Amazon, Walmart, Target, Aldi, Costco, Dollar General, and Family Dollar,” Moses said.
 “A better in-store experience reduces the commoditization risk being driven by the rapid increase in online grocery adoption.”

 TECHNOLOGY AT FOREFRONT

 The new Grimes, Iowa, Hy-Vee is the chain’s “most innovative store to-date, with state-of-the-art technology integrated into every department,” said Randy Edeker, CEO of Hy-Vee, in a press release.

 Additionally, Edeker called the creation of the innovative supermarket a move made to aid customers’ increasingly busy lifestyles.